Cinema of Uruguay: Documentaries

 Uruguayan cinema has a long tradition in documentaries, with more than eighty films.
 One of its greatest exponents is director Mario Handler, a Latin American referent since the 1960s.
 His films depict harsh histories of his country, such as Me gustan los estudiantes (I Like Students, 1968), Aparte (Aside, 2003), and Decile a Mario que no vuelva (Tell Mario Not to Come Back, 2007).

 Other notable films include: Ácratas (Anarchists), by Virginia Martínez; Perejiles, by Federico González; Hit, by Claudia Abend and Adriana Loeff; El círculo (The Circle), by José Pedro Charlo and Aldo Garay; La sociedad de la nieve (Society of the Snow), by Gonzalo Arijón; A pesar de Treblinka (In Spite of Treblinka) by Gerardo Stawsky; Las flores de mi familia (Flowers of my Family), by Juan Ignacio Fernández Hope; Chico ferry, by Federico Beltramelli; El Bella Vista, by Alicia Cano; La matinée, Cachila and Mundialito 80, by Sebastián Bednarik; Desde adentro (From Inside), by Vasco Elola; Manyas, la película, by Andrés Benvenuto; Maracaná, la película, by Sebastián Bednarik and Andrés Varela; and Cometas sobre los muros (Kites Over the Walls), by Federico Pritsch.

 Locations in Uruguay

 In recent years, Uruguay has become an interesting country for locations, experiencing a boom of films and commercials being shot there.
 A highlight was the 2006 version of the film Miami Vice: the Old City of Montevideo was the set chosen to imitate La Habana Vieja, the Rambla of Montevideo as the Malecón, and Atlántida with its Art Deco buildings gave life to parts of Miami.

-In 2012, the Government of Montevideo published a Location Guide for cinema directors, students and advertising agents.
+In 2012, the Intendancy of Montevideo published a Location Guide for cinema directors, students and advertising agents.